 Now, I do not need to and will not be putting this on my scalp.
 But, I will provide you with reasons why the research says mineral oil should be avoided.

-What are your thoughts on this product?
+What are your thoughts on this product and which oils do you use for your hair?
 Let me know below.

 Thank you so much for reading.